-More on Bhandarej
+Read More on Bhandarej

-How to Reach Bhandarej
+How To Reach Bhandarej

 By Air: The closest airport to Bhandarej is the Jaipur Airport which is well connected with all the major cities in India.
 The distance between Bhandarej and Jaipur Airport is 71 km which can easily be covered by renting a car.
 By Rail: The nearest railway station to Bhandarej is the Dausa Railway Station which is located at a mere distance of 9 km.
 You can easily hail a taxi from the railway station which will take you to Bhandarej.
 By Road: Bhandarej is situated at a distance of 71 km from Jaipur.
 You can either rent a car or take your own car to reach Bhandarej.
 The scenic beauty throughout the way will mesmerize you.
 Buses run only till Dausa since the roads in Bhandarej are narrow.
 The bus will drop you off at Dausa Bus Stop which is at a distance of 12 km from Bhandarej.
 From there you can either rent a taxi or if you want to enjoy the ride to the fullest indulge in a camel ride or a cart ride which will take you to Bhandarej.